Blockstream/satellite/doc/bitcoin.md

 ### UDP Multicast Reception Option

-In a Blockstream Satellite receiver setup, the satellite demodulator will decode and output a UDP/IPv4 stream, which in turn Bitcoin Satellite can listen to.
+In a Blockstream Satellite receiver setup, the satellite receiver will decode and output a UDP/IPv4 stream, which in turn Bitcoin Satellite can listen to.
 In order for Bitcoin Satellite to listen to such stream, option `udpmulticast` must be added to bitcoin's configuration file (i.e. the `bitcoin.conf` file).

 There are several possibilities regarding the configuration of option `udpmulticast`.
-It depends on your hardware setup and, more specifically, your [demodulator type](hardware.md#demodulator-options), as well on the satellite that you are receiving from.
+It depends on your hardware setup and, more specifically, your [receiver type](hardware.md#receiver-options), as well on the satellite that you are receiving from.
 The option is described as follows:

 ```
  -udpmulticast=<if>,<dst_ip>:<port>,<src_ip>,<trusted>[,<label>]